igip-liu/SLC-Net/README.md

 # SLC-Net
-This repository is for our paper 'Semi-supervised medical image segmentation using cross-style consistency with shape-aware and local context constraints'
+This repository is for our paper "Semi-supervised medical image segmentation using cross-style consistency with shape-aware and local context constraints"

 ## Requirements
 Some important required packages include: